Gaurav-Van/Chess-Game-Using-TypeScript/README.md

  - Play with your Friend in the same browser
  - Play Against Computer which in this case is Stockfish
- - On left we have Move Tracker which tracks every moves and gives you the ability to go back to prev stage [view only]
+ - On left we have Move Tracker which tracks every moves and gives you the ability to go back to prev stage
- - On Right we have an option to choose Stockfish level and the color.
+ - On Right we have an option to choose Stockfish level.
 That pops up when user wants to play against computer.
  - Functionality of Promotion

 <hr>